Undergraduate Admissions Requirements

 Fees

 To apply for admission to South College, you will need to submit an application online or contact our admissions office.
 A $50 application fee is required for most programs.
-The Physician Assistant application fee is $95.
-The Doctor of Pharmacy and Doctor of Physical Therapy application fee is $60.
+The MHS Physician Assistant Studies application fee is $95.
+The Doctor of Physical Therapy application fee is $60.
 This fee is not refundable except as provided under the Financial Information section of the Academic Catalog.

-A range of financial aid options are available to students, including Tennessee Promise, South College Promise, and Yellow Ribbon Program funding.
+A range of financial aid options are available for those who qualify, including Tennessee Promise, South College Promise, and Yellow Ribbon Program funding.
 Click here for more information about financial aid.

 Applicants to graduate programs (PharmD, DPT, EdS, MHS in Physician Assistant Studies, MEd in Teacher as Instructional Leader and Elementary Education (K-5) Initial Licensure, MBA, MS in Information Technology, MS in Nursing, MS in Criminal Justice, or Graduate Certificate programs) should visit the section of the catalog dedicated to these programs for information regarding all admission and application procedures.